 You aimed for the jelly and rigorously filtered off the pulp.
 Where are you taking the fibers?
 Compost maybe?
 Not the idea I expected.

-Using the pulp for other recipes would be nice.
+Using the pulp for other recipes is great.
 Like bread and cake.
-If there is none, you are wasting precious resource.
+If you have no plan on using the filtered pulp.
+Then, you’re wasting a precious resource.
 Just go for the jam!

-Fruits of citrus family are more suited for jelly
+Fruits of the citrus family are more suited for jelly

-You can extract its juice clean without much effort.
-On the contrary, inclusion of pulp is the current trend.
+You can extract citrus juice clean without much effort.
+On the contrary, the inclusion of pulp is the current trend.

-Players are printing the slogan on label to uplift their products from artificial counterparts.
+Players are printing the slogan on the label to uplift their products from artificial counterparts.

-Fruit bits could be from other types but peel slices are commonly from citrus.
+Fruit bits could be from other fruits, but peel slices are commonly from citrus.
 You may create a Ponkan Marmalade with Green Mango Bits or Calamansi Marmalade with Raisins.